Steven Holzman, MD - Gynecomastia Specialist

 • Does gynecomastia hurt?

 In the majority of cases, gynecomastia is not a physically painful condition.
 However, some men do experience tenderness, swelling, and/or itchiness of the breast tissue and nipples.
-The emotional discomfort associated with male breast development can also take a serious toll on a man’s self-confidence and mental health.
+The emotional discomfort associated with male breast development can also take a serious toll on a man’s self-confidence and mental health and once repaired, the minimal pain associated with the procedure is far outweighed by the benefit of renewed confidence and appearance at the pool and in front of the mirror.

 • Does gynecomastia go away on its own?